acse-srm3018/QueryJson/README.md

 ## Usage

-In the command line, type the command `make` to use the prepared Makefile, or use the following commands:
+In the command line, use the following commands:

 ```
-> python quantcast.py
+> python quantcast_class.py
 ```

-to run the program as `qbe`.

 To test the program, use the following commands: